TurboTax Software

 There are five different versions of TurboTax, each designed to meet the needs of different life situations, including:

-• Free Edition, for 1040EZ & Simple Return filers (includes free federal tax filing).
-More details here.
+• Free Edition is for 1040EZ & Simple Return filers (includes free federal tax filing).

-• Deluxe, for people who own a home, who make charitable donations and have medical expenses, etc. Available for desktop use or online.
+• Deluxe is for people who own a home, who make charitable donations and have medical expenses, etc. Available for desktop use or online.

-• Premier, designed for people with investments or rental property; Desktop or Online.
+• Premier is designed for people with investments or rental property; Desktop or Online.

-• Home & Business, which offers sole proprietors, consultants, and single owner LLC businesses an easy way to file both personal and business taxes; Desktop or Online.
+• Home & Business offers sole proprietors, consultants, and single owner LLC businesses an easy way to file both personal and business taxes; Desktop or Online.

 With any version, you can either choose to e-file your taxes and submit them electronically once you have finished entering all of your information, or you can print and mail them.
 Federal e-filing is included in the price of your TurboTax software, but you do pay an additional fee to e-file your state taxes.
 E-filing typically results in consumers receiving their tax refunds in about eight days.